juanluispaz/immutable-binder/README.md

 - **`updateExtras(newTemporalExtras?: {[key: string]: any}, newPermanentExtras?: {[key: string]: any}, force?: boolean): Binder<T>`**: this method updates the temporal extra data stored in the object passed as first argument and the permanent extra data stored in the object passed as second argument, coping it to the extra object in a new binder.
 Returns the new binder that represents the same node in the new tree.
 This method receives a third optional argument, that if it is set to `true`, it forces to create a new tree even when no changes are detected in respect to the current status (by default if no changes are detected, it returns the same current binder with no changes).

 - **`setValueAndUpdateExtras(value: T, newTemporalExtras?: {[key: string]: any}, newPermanentExtras?: {[key: string]: any}, force?: boolean): Binder<T>`**: this method allows to perform a `setValue` and `updateExtras` at the same time.
-Receives as first argument the value to store in the binder, as secondary and third argument the properties to be copied into the extra object as temporal and permanent extras in a new binder.
+Receives as first argument the value to store in the binder, as second and third argument the properties to be copied into the extra object as temporal and permanent extras in a new binder.
 This method receives a fourth optional argument, that if it is set to `true`, it forces to create a new tree even when no changes are detected in respect to the current status (by default if no changes are detected, it returns the same current binder with no changes).

 - **`updateExtrasInCurrentBinder(newTemporalExtras?: {[key: string]: any}, newPermanentExtras?: {[key: string]: any}): void`**: this method updates the temporal extra data stored in the object passed as first argument and the permanent extra data stored in the object passed as second argument, coping it to the extra object in the current binder.
 This method allows you to update the extra data without creating a new binder (mutating the current extras object).

+# Data validation

+In a binder you can store the information required to see the validation status of its stored value.

+The validation information stored in a binder is:

+- **Error message**: An error message associated with the data stored by the binder.
+- **Edited by the user**: If the data was edited by the user or not.
+- **Touched by the user**: If the data was touched by the user; that means, if the user leave the input editor with or without changing the data.
+Usually, this is set to true when the `onBlur` event happens.

+**Note**: This information exists while the value doesn't change in the binder; if it is changed, the error message is lost but the edited and touched by the user status are kept in the binder that contains the value; but, they are lost in the children binders (if exists).

+In order to handle the data validation information, the binder object has the following methods:

+### Value management methods

+- **`setEditedValueByTheUser(value: T, force?: boolean): Binder<T>`**: sets the value to the binder and mark it as provided by the user, returns the new binder that represents the same node in the new tree.
+This method receives an optional second argument, that if it is set to `true`, it forces to create a new tree even when the value is the same as the current one.
+This method marks the binder as edited by the user.

+- **`setEditedValueByTheUserAndUpdateExtras(value: T, newTemporalExtras?: {[key: string]: any}, newPermanentExtras?: {[key: string]: any}, force?: boolean): Binder<T>`**: this method allows to perform a `setEditedValueByTheUser` and `updateExtras` at the same time.
+Receives as first argument the value to store in the binder, as second and third argument the properties to be copied into the extra object as temporal and permanent extras in a new binder.
+This method receives a fourth optional argument, that if it is set to `true`, it forces to create a new tree even when no changes are detected in respect to the current status (by default if no changes are detected, it returns the same current binder with no changes).
+This method marks the binder as edited by the user.

+### Validation status methods

+- **`getError(): string | null`**: returns the error message associated with the current value of the binder, or null if there is no error message.

+- **`setError(error: string | null | undefined):  void`**: set the error message associated with the current binder.
+If the error message is `null`, `undefined`, an empty string, or a previous error message exists, this is ignored keeping the previous message. **Important**: This method only must be called before the binder is used, otherwise the error message could be ignored by your logic.

+- **`setError(error: Promise<string | null | undefined>):  Promise<Binder<T>>`**:  this is an overload of the previous method that allows to specify the promise that will return the error message; when the promise is resolved, it set the error message associated with the current binder value (creating a new binder with the same value).
+If the error message is `null`, `undefined`, an empty string, or a previous error message exists, the change is ignored keeping the previous message.
+This method returns a promise that will contain the modified binder if there were changes, otherwise (because the error message is `null`, `undefined`, an empty string, or a previous error message exists) returns a promise that will contain the same binder (`this`).

+- **`wasEditedByTheUser(): boolean`**: returns if the value was edited by the user.

+- **`setEditedByTheUser(editedByTheUser: boolean):  Binder<T>`**: set if the value was edited by the user.

+- **`wasTouchedByTheUser(): boolean`**: returns if the value was touched by the user.

+- **`setTouchedByTheUser(editedByTheUser: boolean):  Binder<T>`**: set if the value was touched by the user.

+- **`setTouchedAndEditedByTheUser(touchedByTheUser: boolean, editedByTheUser: boolean): Binder<T>`**: this method allows to perform a `setTouchedByTheUser` and `setEditedByTheUser` at the same time.
+Receives as first argument if the data was touched by the user and as second argument if the data was edited by the user.

+- **`containsErrors(): boolean`**: returns `true` if this binder of any of it's children binders contains errors, returns `false` otherwise.

+- **`childrenContainErrors(): boolean`**: returns `true`if any of it's children binders contains errors, returns `false` otherwise.
+This method doesn't take in consideration if the binder has an error message, only if any children binder contains an error message.

 # Derived binder